32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 The car hood is the metallic sheet that covers the front top portion of the car.
 It is also known as a bonnet in some countries.

 It helps to protect the engine, air conditioning unit, radiator, battery, alternator, and more from dust, sun rays, wind, stones, rain, and more.
-Its design varies as per the car type and manufacturer.
+Its design varies depending on the car type and manufacturer.

 With the concealed latch, we can open and hold the hood.
 Aluminum and its alloys are the first choice of material for hoods.